 If you have concrete that’s no longer level, there’s a faster, cleaner, cost-effective alternative to mudjacking and concrete replacement; the answer is professional concrete lifting and leveling with PolyFoam Injection.
 Concrete settlement is a common problem for residential and commercial properties in the Twin Cities.
 Sunken cracked concrete walkways, driveways, steps and indoor concrete flooring don’t get better on their own.
 They become serious safety hazards and should be addressed quickly to avoid further sinking.
 Lifting concrete back to its initial level will restore its usability and preserve your property value.

-Now is the perfect time to get your concrete leveled – Contact the Denmark, Minnesota area concrete pool deck repair contractor for your FREE estimate!
+Now is the perfect time to get your concrete leveled – Contact the International Falls, Minnesota area concrete pool deck leveling contractor for your FREE estimate!
 Our easy concrete leveling process costs roughly half that of concrete replacement.
 We’ll be glad to come to your property and provide you with an estimate and explain the Foamjection process in person to you.
 With its cost-effectiveness and the ability to use your walk, patio or driveway immediately, Foamjection is a great choice for fixing your concrete.

 The polyurethane foam we use to complete repairs will last indefinitely – through your lifetime and well beyond.
 It cures within minutes as a solid, impermeable structure that adheres directly to the concrete.
 It is not susceptible to fracture or failure.